M4Xpy/ANKI/README.md

 * <h1> This project simplifies the work of self-creation of ANKI cards.</h1>

-*  <h3>Finds various translations, pages with google translation, pages with google photos.In one click, creates a new card for the given word.</h2>
+*  <h3>Finds various translations, pages with Google translation, pages with Google photos.In one click, creates a new card for the given word.</h2>

 * <h2>run_program() work correct on Windows for Anki 2.1.49 (https://apps.ankiweb.net/downloads/archive/) ,
   other OS and Anki may need adjustment .</h3>